How to Land Writing Gigs Through Your Blog

 If you are a professional blogger and have a fully running site, then there are surely high chances of you, looking to land some more writing gigs through your blog.

 Well, you are not the only one.

-Many freelancers decide to build the professional blog in lieu of receiving high paid writing jobs, but they give up after trying for a while.
+Many freelancers decide to build a professional blog in lieu of receiving high paid writing jobs, but they give up after trying for a while.

-The major problem is a greed of immediate gratification, each one of us is so habitual to this practice that if one of the ways does not work immediately, we tend to let it go and look for something else.
-This is a human nature – turning our backs from something if it does not seem fruitful to us anymore and does not suit to ours unrealistic desires.
+The major problem is greed of immediate gratification, each one of us is so habitual to this practice that if one of the ways does not work immediately, we tend to let it go and look for something else.
+This is human nature – turning our backs from something if it does not seem fruitful to us anymore and does not suit our unrealistic desires.

 Additionally, it is the worst and most foolish method to run any business.

 Instead of pulling yourself back, why not push yourself towards the goal by looking for changes and the possible improvements.
 By this, you will end your day with something more valuable and stronger in your hand, which will also be highly relevant to the marketing perspective.
 Consequently, you will have better chances of receiving highly paid writing gigs.